Skip to content

 • Sustainability features in all units: relatively dense urban living; modest home sizes; large Common House; optimal solar orientation and shading; on-site storm-water management; hydronic radiant floor heating; high-quality green construction standards; highly insulated walls and floor both on the exterior to provide a tight envelope and between units as sound barriers; formaldehyde-free insulation; energy-efficient wood windows with metal cladding; and efficient plumbing fixtures

-• Layout: Floor plans for all units (PDF)
+• Layout: Unit floor plans (PDF)

 Our Mission and Values